Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1942:

-Convoy HX 171, mentioned above, had arrived Liverpool on Febr.
-1-1942.
-Sama departed Belfast on Febr.
-15-1942 with a cargo of 1040 tons of china clay for St. John's, N.B, her voyage having originated in Cardiff.
-She joined Convoy ON 67, which had left Liverpool on Febr.
-14 (will be added to my Convoys section as soon as I can, in the meantime, please see the section listing ships in all ON convoys).
-In addition to her crew she had 8 passengers on board.
+As mentioned above, Sama had arrived Cardiff from Halifax on Febr.
+3-1942.
+From Cardiff, she later proceeded to Milford Haven and Belfast Lough, arriving the latter on Febr.
+14 (again, see Page 2), departing again on Febr.
+15, joining Convoy ON 67, which had sailed from Liverpool on Febr.
+14 (will be added to my Convoys section, in the meantime, the ships sailing in it, and escorts, are named in the section listing ships in all ON convoys).
+She had a cargo of 1040 tons of china clay for St. John, N.B. and in addition to her crew she had 8 passengers on board, sailing in station 13.
 The weather was stormy all along, and her starboard lifeboat was damaged by the heavy seas, but was pulled on board and temporarily repaired by the carpenter.

 In the early morning hours of Febr.
-22 a powerful explosion occurred in the stern section of the ship; she had been torpedoed by U-155 (Piening), position 49 30N 38 30W, and started to sink very quickly.
-The engine stopped and the lights went out, which meant that the alarms were rendered inoperable, but those who heard the explosion and came on deck quickly launched the port lifeboat.
-However, they couldn't get away before the ship sank because the davits got caught in it, causing it to capsize so those who were in it had to throw themselves into the water.
+22, a powerful explosion occurred in the stern section of the ship; she had been torpedoed by U-155 (Piening), position 49 30N 38 30W, and started to sink very quickly.
+The engine stopped and the lights went out, which meant that the alarms were rendered inoperable, but those who had heard the explosion and came on deck quickly launched the port lifeboat.
+However, they couldn't get away before the ship sank because the davits got caught in it, causing it to capsize so that those who were in the boat had to throw themselves into the water.
 Others, who had been seen on deck, went under with the suction.
-Several had to jump overboard from the stern part, as they could not get amidships owing to the fact that the after deck was already under water.
+Several had to jump overboard from the stern part, as they were unable get amidships owing to the fact that the after deck was already under water.
 It was assumed that many crew members had gotten trapped in their cabins and passageways when the bulkheads collapsed (this according to the 3rd engineer, who was in the mess room when the explosion occurred - the bulkheads there also collapsed).

-M/T Eidanger has more details on the battle and other ships lost, see also M/T Finnanger.
+My page about M/T Eidanger (also sunk) has more details on the battle and other ships lost.
+See also M/T Finnanger, as well as the external links at the end of this page.

-* "Nortraships flåte", which gives the time for the attack as 04:30 GMT, claims the British rescue vessel Toward also picked up survivors from Sama, but according to "Convoy Rescue Ships", Arnold Hague, they were picked up by the American destroyer only.
-At that time, Toward was busy rescuing the men from the British tanker Adellen which was torpedoed at the same time as the Sama.
+** "Nortraships flåte", which gives the time for the attack as 04:30 GMT, claims the British rescue vessel Toward also picked up survivors from Sama, but according to "Convoy Rescue Ships" by Arnold Hague, they were picked up by the American destroyer only.
+At that time, Toward was busy rescuing the men from the British tanker Adellen which had been torpedoed at the same time as Sama.

 Crew & Passenger List: